FengWang01/fengwang01.github.io/content/en/authors/admin/_index.md

 ---

-As a dendrhcornologies, I use various types of measurements from trees and tree rings to intepret changes in climate, environment, and forest ecosystems over the Common Era.
+As a dendrhcornologist, I use various types of measurements from trees and tree rings to intepret changes in climate, environment, and forest ecosystems over the Common Era.
 I am particularly interested in the application of cutting-edge tehcniques in my research.
 Keywords: tree rings, forest ecosystems, climate variability and extremes, process-based models, quantitative wood anatomy, X-ray computed tomography